How to Pass the Life in the UK Test First Time

 In the final week:

-- Take 2-3 final mock tests — Build confidence with high scores
+- Take two or three final mock tests to build confidence with high scores.

 - Check your test centre location and plan your journey